MemoryUnitSantPau/SynSeg/README.md

     Image Processing Toolbox

 # License
-This code belongs to the Memory Unit of the Hospital de Sant Pau in Barcelona.
+This code belongs to the Memory Unit of the Hospital de Sant Pau in Barcelona and Biomedical Research Institute Sant Pau (IIB Sant Pau), Barcelona, Spain.

-For any question or bug report you can contact with: jpegueroles@santpau.cat or mcolomc@santpau.cat
+For any question or bug report you can contact: jpegueroles@santpau.cat